MarcelineVQ/TrackTarget/readme.md

 TrackTarget
 ===

 Track on the minimap any friendly you target which is assistable.
 One that you could used a heal on for instance.
+Attempts to target player chosen in friend's list or guild roster on click if in the same zone.
 ___
 * Requires [SuperWoW](https://github.com/balakethelock/SuperWoW/)
 ___